John T. CarrollHarriet Robertson Fitts Memorial Professor of New Testament

 University of Tulsa, B.A.

-John T. Carroll is Harriet Robertson Fitts Memorial Professor of New Testament and Director of the Program for Excellence in Teaching and Learning at Union Presbyterian Seminary.
+John T. Carroll is the Harriet Robertson Fitts Memorial Professor of New Testament and Director of the Program for Excellence in Teaching and Learning at Union Presbyterian Seminary.
 He was called to the seminary’s faculty in 1992, after serving for six years on the faculty at Louisiana State University.
-After service as academic dean for ten years, he returned to a full-time faculty role in July 2010.
+After service as academic dean for 10 years, he returned to a full-time faculty role in July 2010.

-Professor Carroll enjoys teaching adult education classes in local congregations and has served as minister member of the session at Ginter Park Presbyterian Church.
+He enjoys teaching adult education classes in local congregations and have served as minister member of the session at Ginter Park Presbyterian Church.
 He is married to Maria Ramos, an English professor at J. Sargeant Reynolds Community College in Richmond, Virginia, and they have a young son, Oscar James.
 He also has two adult children, Andrew and Anna.
 A semi-professional musician, he is principal trombonist for the Richmond Philharmonic and the Richmond Brass Consort and also performs with the trombone choir of Virginia Commonwealth University.
 He retired from a 15-year amateur baseball career after his team won the league championship in 2010 and 2011.

 John T. Carroll, Jesus and the Gospels (Westminster John Knox Press)